exercism/python/exercises/concept/black-jack/.docs/instructions.md

 Define the `value_of_card(<card>)` function with parameter `card`.
 The function should return the _numerical value_ of the passed-in card string.
 Since an ace can take on multiple values (1 **or** 11), this function should fix the value of an ace card at 1 for the time being.
-Later on, you will implement a function to determine the value of an ace card, give an existing hand.
+Later on, you will implement a function to determine the value of an ace card, given an existing hand.

 ```python
 >>> value_of_card('K')